The Co-operative Party celebrated its 100th anniversary last weekend. Its ideas are more important than ever.

 Jeremy Corbyn’s commitment to double the co-operative sector is the kind of bold thinking we need in stagnant and alienating times.
 Our economic models have vastly enriched us – now it’s time to share the fruits of these endeavours.

 Gus Carter is a Labour and Co-op Party activistLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.